 • What will be done with the employees work while he or she is gone

-Here is a sample medical leave to HR letter.
+Here is a sample medical leave of absence letter.
 Certified mail should be used to send the letter in order for the employee to have proof that they sent the letter within the prescribed time.
 If there are any documents enclosed such as a letter from a doctor or medical records, only copies should be sent and never original documents.

 Name of Employee